pedrogritter/django-stepbystep/README.md

 +  **__In case you use Python 2.7__**

-   Change the version of Python the virtual environemnt is using with this command:
+   Change the version of Python for the virtual environemnt with this command:

 ```
 virtualenv --python=/usr/bin/python3.6 venv